Cray-HPE/docs-csm/operations/observability/Observability.md

 - Automate Grafana dashboards with error and failure message during CSM upgrade and install.
 - Create dashboard for issue comparison across multiple dimensions and clusters.
-- Monitors conman logs from csm-pit.
+- Monitor ConMan logs from `csm-pit`.
 - Quantify the results and provide easy at-glance reports, and dashboards to give us confidence about the health of a platform at any time.
 - Groks log files for errors and surface them
 - Creation of Trend, Error, and Alert frequency dashboard.